tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Information about the Fitness For Use Framework ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

-- **Fitness For Use Framework Ontology: Concepts and Use** - Provides a visual and narrative introduction to the concepts and application of the ontology.
-This document.
+- **Fitness For Use Framework Ontology: Concepts and Use** - Provides a visual and narrative introduction to the concepts and application of the ontology along with normative guidance *(this document)*.
 - [**Fitness For Use Framework Ontology List of Terms**](../../list/bdqffdq/index.md) - The term list document, which enumerates and describes the vocabulary terms.
 - [**Fitness For Use Framework Ontology Vocabulary Extension**](../../extension/bdqffdq/index.md) - Defines additional axioms extending the core vocabulary.
 - [**Biodiversity Data Quality Fitness For Use Framework (Ontology)**](../../../vocabulary/bdqffdq.owl) - The ontology, which provides the formal RDF/OWL representation of the vocabulary.